Nena's Wellness Corner

 • 1 cup milk

-• 2 tbsp semolina flour optional
+• 2 tablespoon semolina flour optional

 Instructions

-• Measure 1/2 cup of wild rice blend and rinse it under cold water.
+• Measure ½ cup of wild rice blend and rinse it under cold water.
 In a medium saucepan, combine the wild rice and 1 cup water.
 Bring to a boil, then reduce heat to low, cover, and simmer for about 45 minutes, or until the rice is tender and most water is absorbed.
 Drain any excess water and set the cooked rice aside.

 • In a large pot, melt the butter over medium heat.
 Add the diced onion, celery, and carrots.
 Sauté for about 5-7 minutes or until the vegetables are tender.